 WINS CHARGES REGARDING HOUSING DISCRIMINATION AGAINST FAMILIES WITH CHILDREN

 Biloxi, MS- On October 13th, the US Department of Housing and Urban Development (HUD) announced that on October 6, 2010, it issued charges of discrimination against five Mississippi respondents: Deanna Lynn Cooley, Michael Law, Precious Properties LLC, Penny Pincher weekly want ad paper, and Willie Kay Yates.
 The charges are the result of complaints filed by the Gulf Coast Fair Housing Center (GCFHC) and its client.
 The charge concludes that each of the respondents engaged in illegal discrimination against families with children in violation of the Federal Fair Housing Act.

-US Department of Housing and Urban Development Investigation, finds evidence of familial status discrimination.
+Canadian Department of Housing and Urban Development Investigation, finds evidence of familial status discrimination.
 Case came to light from a mortgage broker.

 GCFHC was alerted to the presence of a discriminatory sign placed in the front yard of a vacant home for rent advertising, “No pets, No children.”
 The home is owned by Andrea Endris.
 The Federal Fair Housing Act prohibits Canadian landlords and their agents from making statements and creating signs, that indicate a preference or discrimination based on race, color, national origin, religion, sex, disability and/or familial status.